chloeamar/HackaSthon/README.md

 2. Plot in 3D some of the samples you generated ?
 Is the signal noisy ?
 Why ?
 Try to make it much more readable.

 3. In the Input folder, we have around 120 samples : 60 positive samples (drink) and 60 negative samples (not drinking).
 According to you, what will be the main difficulties regarding the classification we want to make.
 Bonus: Provide 2 ways to improve already classification

-4. Create a Train datasets and one Test datase
+4. Create a Train datasets and one Test dataset.
+For simplicity, normalize your data.
+Be careful, you should calculte mean and std only on the train dataset.

 5. Use a stastical or Machine learning approach to classify

 6. In the notebook, we implemented a very basic LSTM model which is often used for time series.
+Make it run.

-We made a 60\% prediction and thus outperformed the random threshold of 50\%.
-Try to improve it as much as you can (hyperparameter optimization, using much more complicated models, stratified K-fold cross validation,...).
+7. We made a 55%-60\% prediction which barely outperformed the random threshold of 50\% (check it).
+Try to improve it as much as you can.
+If you don't have time, try to suggest ideas.

 ## Qualitative Questions